Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 Matlab is my everyday go tool for scientific computing.
 My job during working hours is to solve engineering problems.
 Hacking video games is just another class of engineering problem I tackle when I have insomnia.
 Matlab considers everything as a matrix / vectors, so it is super fast when you keep that particularity in mind when programming.
 It has zero dependencies.
 Exactly what I needed here.
 The very shortest path from my problem to the solution.

 There is a free version of Matlab called [GNU Octave](https://octave.org/) that you can use to run the toolchain, it is fully compatible.
+Both Matlab and GNU Octave can be installed on any OS.

 ## Forewords: Neo Geo RAM palette and tilesets